-The rule expands on criteria for other factors such as the applicant’s age, health, household size, education, employment, and financial resources.
+The rule expanded on criteria for other factors such as the applicant’s age, health, household size, education, employment, and financial resources.

-• The rule allows immigration officers to consider English proficiency (positive) or lack of English proficiency (negative), a person’s credit score, medical conditions and whether the person has access to private health insurance.
+• The rule allowed immigration officers to consider English proficiency (positive) or lack of English proficiency (negative), a person’s credit score, medical conditions and whether the person has access to private health insurance.

-The rule will require immigrants to attach a new form, I-944, Declaration of Self-Sufficiency, when applying for a green card in addition to the many other forms already required as part of an adjustment application.
+The rule would have required immigrants to attach a new form, I-944, Declaration of Self-Sufficiency, when applying for a green card in addition to the many other forms already required as part of an adjustment application.

 Negative and positive factors

-The rule creates “heavily weighted” factors, both negative and positive.
+The rule created “heavily weighted” factors, both negative and positive.

 It is a heavy negative mark if the immigration officer believes there is - no reasonable prospect of future employment.